ying-tang/help-documentation/_horizon/Horizon_troubleshooting_FAQ.md

 # openstack service delete ef7a982aaf224c62a09c6e813ac66141
 ```
-Check that automation is correc:;
+Check that automation is correct:

 ```
 $ grep -A2 ^cinder ../all.yml